nliaudat/qwat-to-ghydraulics/README.md

 ## Usage

-Open the the project file provided, copy/paste the required sector in the corresponding Ghydraulics shapefiles and export to Epanet
+Open the provided project file, copy/paste the required sector in the corresponding Ghydraulics shapefiles and export to Epanet

 ## The virtual Layers